 Queen Latifah Net Worth

-Queen Latifah net worth: Queen Latifah is an American singer, songwriter, rapper, actress, model, television producer, record producer, comedienne, and talk show hostess who has a net worth of $70 million.
+Queen Latifah is an American singer, songwriter, rapper, actress, model, television producer, record producer, comedienne, and talk show hostess who has a net worth of $70 million.
 She has long been considered one of hip-hop's pioneering feminists.
+She has also enjoyed a highly-successful film career.

 Queen Latifah's work in music, film, and television has earned her a Golden Globe award, three Screen Actors Guild Awards, two NAACP Image Awards, a Grammy Award, multiple additional Grammy nominations, an Emmy Award nomination, and an Academy Award nomination.
 On January 4, 2006, Queen Latifah received a star on the Hollywood Walk of Fame.